clayne/FROST-Fast/README.md

 If you have modded Fallout 4 in the past, then you must clean your game folder to prevent conflicts.
 Do not skip this step!

-If you have NOT modded Fallout 4 in the past, then you can skip to the [Start Fallout 4](#start-fallout-4) section.
+If you have NOT modded Fallout 4 before, then you can skip to the next section [Start Fallout 4](#start-fallout-4).

+If you need to clean the game folder, follow these steps:

 1. Uninstall the game through Steam
 2. Delete the game folder, which should be C:\Program Files (x86)\Steam\steamapps\common\Fallout 4 by default